 China Resources Beer (Holdings) Company Limited ("Company") is committed to good standards of corporate governance in order to protect and enhance the interests of our shareholders.
 In November 2003, the Company published its "Corporate Governance Standards and Objectives" handbook.
-The issue by The Stock Exchange of Hong Kong Limited (the "Stock Exchange") in November 2004 of the Code on Corporate Governance Practices ("CG Code" (re-named from the Code on Corporate Governance Practices to the Corporate Governance Code in 2012)) and Corporate Governance Report allows the issuers to devise their own codes on corporate governance practices on such terms and conditions they deem appropriate, provided reasons are given for any deviation.
+The Corporate Governance Code ("CG Code") contained in Appendix C1 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") issued by The Stock Exchange of Hong Kong Limited (the "Stock Exchange") allows the issuers to devise their own codes on corporate governance practices on such terms and conditions they deem appropriate, provided reasons are given for any deviation.